Sustainable Roofing Options for Eco-Conscious Businesses and Homeowners

 What Is the Most Sustainable Flat Roof?

-The most sustainable flat roof may be one that is covered with a green or living roof system.
-This type of roof typically consists of waterproofing layers topped with soil and vegetation, which help manage stormwater runoff, increase insulation, reduce urban heat island effects, and provide habitats for wildlife.
+The most sustainable flat roof may one that is cover with a green or living roof system.
+This type of roof typically consists of waterproofing layers topped with soil and vegetation, which help manage storm water runoff, increase insulation, reduce urban heat island effects, and provide habitats for wildlife.
 They also have long lifespans when properly maintained.

 Are Green Roofs Actually Sustainable?